seanmd8/Maneuver/README.md

 Gameplay Changelog:

 8/28/25
-- Removed a card that was underperforming.
+- Removed a card that was underperforming
+- Changed several card names to make them more consistant
+- Non Boss Achievements are now displayed alphabetically

 8/22/25
 - Overhauled the looks of many parts of the game